 Before a discipline is carried out, the judges are obliged to give the contestant additional information and explanations of the rules of the competition in a language the contestant can understand and to answer any questions he may have.
-To avoid misunderstandings, the country hosting the event organises and pays for interpreters.
+In order to avoid understanding problems, sufficient interpreters are organised and financed by the host country.